DelroyGayle/KoolAIChess/README.md

 GitHub Repository

-Kool AI Chess - A Chess program written in Python - User vs Computer
+## Kool AI Chess - A command line Chess program using Python - Player vs Computer

 For my Code Institute Portfolio Project 3,
 I would like to implement a Chess Program in Python.

 In my search for a suitable algorithm I came across this [476-line BASIC PROGRAM by DEAN MENEZES](http://www.petesqbsite.com/sections/express/issue23/Tut_QB_Chess.txt)

-Let me reiterate: the basis of my project is a Chess Program written in **BASIC (Beginners' All-purpose Symbolic Instruction Code)** available [here](http://www.petesqbsite.com/sections/express/issue23/Tut_QB_Chess.txt)
+Let me reiterate: the basis of my project is a Chess Program written in<br>**[BASIC](https://en.wikipedia.org/wiki/BASIC) (Beginners' All-purpose Symbolic Instruction Code)** available [here](http://www.petesqbsite.com/sections/express/issue23/Tut_QB_Chess.txt)

-I found it amazing how Mr Denezes has written such an highly interesting chess playing program in under 500 lines.
+I found it amazing how Denezes has written such an highly interesting chess playing program in under 500 lines.
 My goal then is to convert it to Python and add ***castling and en passant*** chess moves to it so that the user can play a complete game of Chess against their Computer opponent, namely, ***Kool A.I.***

 ## UX